-When planning a homegating party (which is basically like a tailgate party but at home in front of the TV instead of in the parking lot), it’s all about timing so that when game day rolls around, you aren’t stuck in the kitchen cooking, chopping, reheating or plating while your guests enjoy the game without you.
-No one wants that.
+When you’re planning a homegating party (which is basically like a tailgate party but at home in front of the TV instead of in the parking lot), it’s all about timing so that when game day rolls around, you aren’t stuck in the kitchen cooking, chopping, reheating, or plating while your guests enjoy the game without you.
+No one wants that!
 Timing is indeed everything—from when you buy your groceries, to when you make your dishes, to how you get them ready to serve on game day.

 This guide is useful to anyone who stores food in their home, especially for long periods of time, including after your homegating party (think leftovers and extra groceries you didn’t end up using).
 If you’re ever doing your spring cleaning and clearing out your pantry, you may realize it’s time to do something about your outdated kitchen.
 If so, be sure to check out the extensive guides to kitchen design and remodeling ideas from our friends at Kitchen Cabinet Kings.